lightbend/fdp-sample-applications/README.md

 This starts the app running, which is a Spark Streaming app.
 We won't show the contents of the JSON file here, but it's a good example of running a Spark job with Marathon, where the application jar is served using a web server, the one inside `jim-lab`.

+#### 6. Alternative deployment (recommended)

+Currently the application is included into fdp-package-sample-apps docker image.
+See documentation for this docker image on deployment steps.

-#### 6. See What's Going On...
+#### 7. See What's Going On...

-Go to the Spark Web console for this job at http://killrweatherapp.marathon.mesos:4040/jobs/ to see the minibatch and other jobs that are executed as part of this Spark Streaming job.
+Go to the Spark Web console for this job at http://killrweatherapp.marathon.mesos:4040/jobs/ or http://killrweatherappstructured.marathon.mesos:4040/jobs/ (if structured streaming version is used) to see the minibatch and other jobs that are executed as part of this Spark Streaming job.

-Go to http://leader.mesos/mesos/#/frameworks and search for KillrweatherApp to get more info about the corresponding executors.
+Go to http://leader.mesos/mesos/#/frameworks and search for killrweatherapp or killrweatherappstructured to get more info about the corresponding executors.

 #### 7. Deploy the Clients